eileenmcnaughton/civicrm_entity/README.md

 ## Supporting Organizations

-[Skvare](https://skvare.com) Supporting and managing CiviCRM for over 8 years.
+[Skvare](https://skvare.com) Skvare Supporting and managing CiviCRM since 2008.
 [Every Skvare team member](https://skvare.com/about) has a hand in CiviCRM Entity's continued development.

 [Fuzion](https://www.drupal.org/fuzion) Founding organization of the initial versions of CiviCRM Entity, and steady support and contribution throughout the years.